Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/vault.md

 ## Usage instructions

 Vault works out of the box without configuration in most cases.
-Plugins that hook into Vault (e.g. [LuckPerms](/multiplatform/luckperms)) will automatically find Vault and connect to it and provides a hook for plugins to work with it.
+Plugins that hook into Vault (e.g. [LuckPerms](/multiplatform/luckperms)) will automatically find Vault and connect to it and provide a hook for plugins to work with it.

 Other plugins, such as [DiscordSRV](/plugins/discordsrv) can use the information provided by Vault (e.g. DiscordSRV can get the group names from your permissions plugin)